f-ds/f-ds.github.io/_posts/2016-04-18-raster-algebra-with-gdal-and-no-qgis.markdown

 ## Let's make our hands dirty

 ### Create the environment
 The first thing to do is running a fresh installation of a Ubuntu distro, let's say Ubuntu precise.
-In my village we say: "old chicken makes a tasty broth".
+In my village we say: "old chickens make a tasty broth".

 We can use also a non-fresh installation of course but...
-Why waste time with broken dependencies and other system missconfiguration when we have amazing tools like **Vagrant** and **VirtualBox**?
+Why wasting time with broken dependencies and other system missconfiguration when we have amazing tools like **Vagrant** and **VirtualBox**?

 Follow this 2 minutes tutorial [Vagrant and desktop virtualization](http://f-ds.github.io/devops/2016/04/14/real-vagrant-in-2-minutes-run-ubuntu-or-centos.html) and come back here when your Ubuntu is up and running.